INTRODUCTION

 SUPPORTING SPINAL ALIGNMENT AND POSTURE

 The stability ball encourages proper spinal alignment throughout each movement.
 You must engage the core muscles to stay upright and supported, especially during seated or kneeling positions.
 Over time, this reinforces correct posture and reduces strain on the lower back.
-Engaging your core with stability ball exercises helps retrain postural habits, making you more aware of your alignment both during training and throughout your daily routine.
+Engaging your core with a stability ball workout helps retrain postural habits, making you more aware of your alignment both during training and throughout your daily routine.

 SAFE PROGRESSION WITHOUT HEAVY EQUIPMENT

 One of the most appealing aspects of using a stability ball is how it allows for challenging progressions without needing weights or machines.
 You can increase intensity by changing your position, adding tempo variations or increasing the range of motion.
-As you engage your core with stability ball exercises more frequently, your body will adapt and grow stronger, all while minimising joint stress and staying in control.
+As you engage your core with a stability ball more frequently, your body will adapt and grow stronger, all while minimising joint stress and staying in control.

 MAKING CORE WORKOUTS MORE ENJOYABLE

 Training with a stability ball can make workouts feel more interactive and enjoyable.
 The variety of movements and the playful challenge of maintaining balance keep sessions engaging.
 For many, this approach leads to greater motivation and consistency.
-When you enjoy engaging your core with stability ball exercises, you’re more likely to stick with your training plan, which leads to better long-term results and fewer skipped workouts.
+When you enjoy engaging your core with a stability ball workout, you’re more likely to stick with your training plan, which leads to better long-term results and fewer skipped workouts.

 CONCLUSION